Architectures in parametric component-based systems: Qualitative and quantitative modelling: Conclusion

 \section{Conclusion}

 Efficient modelling of architectures plays a key role in component-based systems in order to be well-defined.
-In this paper we propose the formal study of architectures for parametric component-based systems that consist a finite number of component types with an unknown number of instances.
+In this paper we propose the formal study of architectures for parametric component-based systems that consist of a finite number of component types with an unknown number of instances.
 Specifically, we introduce a propositional logic, EPIL, which augments PIL from \cite{Ma:Co} with a concatenation, a shuffle, and an iteration operator.
 We then interpret EPIL formulas on finite words over the set of interactions defined for a given set of ports.
 We also study FOEIL, the first-order level of EPIL, as a modelling language for the architectures of parametric systems.
 EPIL and FOEIL are proved expressive enough to return the permissible interactions and the order restrictions of architectures, as well as to encode recursive interactions.
 Several examples are presented for modelling parametric architectures with or without ordered interactions by FOEIL sentences.
 Also, we show that the equivalence and validity problems for FOEIL sentences are decidable in doubly exponential time, and the satisfiability problem for FOEIL sentences is decidable in exponential time.
 Moreover, we show the robustness of our theory by extending our results for the quantitative modelling of parametric architectures.
-For this we introduce and study wEPIL and wFOEIL over a commutative semiring.
-Also we show that the equivalence problem for wFOEIL sentences over (a subsemiring of) a skew field is decidable in doubly exponential time.
+For this, we introduce and study wEPIL and wFOEIL over a commutative semiring.
+Our weighted logics maintain the qualitative attributes of EPIL and FOEIL, and also model the quantitative properties of architectures, such as the `total' cost or the maximum probability of implementing concrete interactions.
+We show that the equivalence problem for wFOEIL sentences over (a subsemiring of) a skew field is decidable in doubly exponential time, hence the complexity remains the same with the one for the decidability of FOEIL sentences.
 Furthermore, we apply wFOEIL for describing the quantitative aspects of several parametric architectures.